 INCA’s BioBalsa will be manufactured at the Vegreville facility as a direct substitute for balsa wood which is used in the construction of boats and wind turbine blades.
-Balsa wood was originally harvested in Equador, which has now been deforested and how has moved on to Peru putting that country at the same risk.
+Balsa wood was originally harvested in Equador, which has led to deforestation there and also in Peru.
 About 60% is now plantation grown in order to try to meet the demand particularly from the wind industry.

 Balsa is fast-growing but doesn’t grow quickly enough on balsa plantations to extract whole logs large enough to cut long boards.
 Manufacturers have resorted to gluing together cross-cut squares from trunks of trees to form stress skin panels.
 This development has added considerable cost to manufacturing balsa dimensional sheets and cross cut balsa planks lack the strength of old growth balsa.

 Because there is less balsa wood, some companies are turning to thermoplastics as a substitute but they are also more expensive, much more carbon intensive and can’t deliver the same performance as balsa.

 INCA aims to change that with BioBalsa — unlike balsa it is moisture and fire-resistant, and offers better strength.
 Versus balsa, PET or PVC, INCA BioBalsa is sustainable at every stage of its lifecycle.
 While growing, hemp sequesters 8-15 tonnes of CO2e per acre and during the manufacturing process BioBalsa delivers 164% less carbon impact than thermoplastics and 107% less than balsa.